AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

   ![sparkline in freeform table](assets/table-sparkline.png)

-By default, filter criteria is not included in these graphs, and line visualizations and sparklines display data only for the first row of the freeform table.
+By default, filter criteria is not included in line visualizations and sparklines.
+They display data only for the first row of the freeform table.

 You can configure line visualizations and sparklines to include filter criteria.
-When you do, any filter criteria is applied as a segment:
+When you do, any filter criteria is applied as a segment on the metric column:

 1. Select the sparkline in the metric column header.